 Remembering students' names and becoming acquainted with them is an ideal way for faculty members to show they care about the students in their classes.

 Faculty members are encouraged to ask students to address them as either Brother or Sister.
 Faculty members are considered unranked professors.
-The use of the academic title Doctor in external communications, including email signatures, is permissible.
+The use of the academic title Professor of or Doctor of in external communications, including email signatures, is permissible.

 Faculty members have the right to impose grade penalties on students for absences, whether or not students make prior arrangements.
 Reasonable standards should be set that take contagious illnesses and emergencies into account, and these should be clearly presented in the course syllabus and distributed at the outset of the semester.
 Faculty members are encouraged to contact students who miss class repeatedly or for an extended period.